Skip advert

 Advertisement - Article continues below

-It’s worth remembering, though that Android Auto is optional on some models.
+It’s worth remembering, though, that Android Auto is optional on some models.
 You’ll need to study the standard equipment list and the options section of the brochure pretty carefully to make sure you can definitely get hooked up.

 How can I get Android Auto in my car?

 As we’ve seen, a significant majority of brand-new cars now come with Android Auto as a standard feature, although you may have to pay a little extra for it in some cases.
-If you have an older or classic car with an outdated head unit or no infotainment system at all, there are plenty of aftermarket stereos and touchscreens which will allow you to connect your phone via Android Auto.
+If you have an older or classic car with an outdated head unit or no infotainment system at all, there are plenty of aftermarket stereos and touchscreens that will allow you to connect your phone via Android Auto.

 How is Android Auto different from just using my phone?